A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Acknowledgements

 \section{Acknowledgements}

-We are grateful for discussions with Pierre Thonet on matters regarding the magnet setup and Dennis Proft and Frank Frommberger on matters regarding the ELSA beam.
+We are grateful for discussions with Pierre Thonet on matters regarding the magnet setup and Frank Frommberger on matters regarding the ELSA beam.
 We thank ELSA and TRA Matter of the University of Bonn for indispensable support.
+Funded by the Federal Ministry of Education and Research (BMBF) and the Ministry of Culture and Science of the State of North Rhine-Westphalia (MWK) as part of TRA Matter and the Excellence Strategy of the federal and state governments.